plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 </aside>

-We are given an HTTP service instance - `http://chal.ctf.games:30236/` - alongside a file with no extension named simply `operation_eradication`.
+The challenge gives us a containerized HTTP server instance - `http://chal.ctf.games:30236/` - alongside a file with no extension, named simply `operation_eradication`.
 Passing it as an arg for the `file` command, we're told it's just plaintext ASCII.
 Viewing it's contents, we are shown the following:

 ```toml